Frozen Scream: Critical response

 Critics had little good to say about Frozen Scream.
 Its poor production values and voice-over narration were common themes, though.
 In The Zombie Movie Encyclopedia, academic Peter Dendle calls the film a "dismal and homely backyard effort" with "robotic acting, abrupt transitions, and annoying Wonder Years-like voice-over narration."
 He also notes that "The zombies wear black hooded cloaks that associate them with a certain pre-Christian immortality cult and cheesy moustaches that associate them with the '70s."

 Glenn Kay describes the movie as a "totally nonsensical" and "forgettable little oddity" that "may supply a few laughs to bad-movie fans."
 He says that the "inappropriate narration (...) would be more suited to an infomercial" and that "Every element is truly amateurish, from the wooden acting to the lousy photography to the terrible score and the hilariously bad band during a party scene."

 Likewise, British critic Jamie Russell notes that Frozen Scream features "Hooded, frozen zombies [who] run amok in this cheesy 1970s outing."
 He points out that the "voiceover unhelpfully drown[s] out other characters' dialogue as they speak!" and concludes that the film is "Badly made, incompetently plotted; it's pretty dire."

 According to David Elroy Goldweber, "Apparently, all the sound was dubbed after filming, but some dialogue made no sense, so an extra voice-over (...) was added to clarify things.
 Yet no original dialogue was cut, so the second dialogue simply overlaps the first."
 Goldweber finds the film to be a "desperate mishmash of anything the filmmakers thought might entertain the audience."

-In his book Nightmare USA: The Untold Story of the Exploitation Independents (2007), Stephen Thrower wrote of the film: "One can feel a powerful sense of alienation and disorientation from the frankly insane Frozen Scream that rivals anything achieved by more self-conscious means."
+In his book Nightmare USA: The Untold Story of the Exploitation Independents (2007), Stephen Thrower wrote: "One can feel a powerful sense of alienation and disorientation from the frankly insane Frozen Scream that rivals anything achieved by more self-conscious means."

 Beldin, an AllMovie reviewer, calls the film an "unintentionally surreal sci-fi horror yarn," and adds that "there's no doubt that Frozen Scream is a highly bizarre experience psychotronic devotees should enjoy enduring."

+Rifftrax riffed the movie during its 2021 season.